 The closest the ancient human being could come to give shape and body to the deities he worshiped was by looking up to the skies.
 The heavenly bodies and stars so bright and distant yet so incomprehensible and seemingly whimsical.
 The sun and the moon, almost sentient astral entities so essential in all of the pagan religions, moving about undisturbed.
 But how did these godly images move in the skies?
-The easiest way for the early civilizations of explaining this was through reliance on known natural occurrences, in this case the flying of a bird through its wings.
+The most conventional theory among scholars of the subject proposes that the easiest way for early civilizations to explain this divine process was through reliance on known natural occurrences, in this case the flying of a bird through its wings.
 Because if a bird could fly through the skies, so could a god.
 In religious iconography, this was translated in the depiction of anthropomorphic gods with wings or simply a winged disk.

 Over the course of history, nearing the New Kingdom of Egypt, the winged sun symbol became a fixed characteristic of many newly built temples, in no way exclusive to one deity alone but rather associated with several major gods.
 One such example is the association of the disk with the god Ptah, the embodiment of the rising sun, father of the universe.
 A winged sun relief can be found above one of the gates of his temple in Karnak.
 It also appears on the neck of Apis, the sacred bull who served as intermediary between the human realm and the gods.
 Due to its importance, the symbol developed into an apotropaic amulet during the Late and Ptolemaic period as a means of protection against evil and an invocation to the gods.

 Through the export of the Egyptian religion to foreign lands in the Near East, most notably the city of Byblos in Phoenicia, the winged disk became incorporated into the symbolism of local pantheons all across Canaan, Anatolia and Mesopotamia.
 It’s important to note that outside of Egypt, the winged sun disk wasn’t necessarily about the sun, instead representing all kinds of major male and female deities as a de facto visualization of their supremacy.
-Indeed, the high positioning of this object within a given image in Near-Eastern art implies an high rank.
+Indeed, the high positioning of this object within a given image in Near-Eastern art implies a high rank.
 In this read, however, I’m not going to dwell to long on all the local variants and uses of the winged disk symbol.
-Instead, I’ll refer to this interesting piece of research covering all of those areas.
+Instead, I’ll refer to The case of the winged disc in Near Eastern imagery of the first Millennium BCE (2005) by Tallay Ornan, (which you can read here), covering all of those areas.
 For now, it’s important to focus on the place of the winged disk in Assyrian art and symbolism.

-Divine legitimacy was very important to the Assyrian rulers, a trend that peaked during the rule of Ashurnasirpal II of the Neo-Assyrian Empire (r.
+According to Mattias Karlsson in his Relations of Power in Early Neo-Assyrian State Ideology (2016), divine legitimacy was very important to the Assyrian rulers, a trend that peaked during the rule of Ashurnasirpal II of the Neo-Assyrian Empire (r.
 883 to 859 BC).
 As Aššur gained importance, and defeated the southern Babylonian Marduk, he became the winged disk, embodying it in a human-like form holding a ring or bow.
-The Assyrians broke with the pure figurative tradition of the winged disk, making it aniconic and anthropomorphizing its depiction as the bodily representation of Aššur.
+The Assyrians broke with the pure figurative tradition of the winged disk, anthropomorphizing its depiction as the bodily representation of Aššur.
 The above mentioned Ashurnasirpal II made heavily use of this iconography, such imagery only confirming and propagating the consubstantiality of the Assyrian king with god, the divinity that resided in his body and which justified his divine mandate, an increasing trend during the Neo-Assyrian period.

 This concept of royal divinity was increasingly present among Neo-Assyrian kings, depicting the bodily representation of Aššur as winged disk in exact the same pose as the depicted king, signifying that everything the king does is equivalent to the action of the god.
 As Assyrian hegemony over the region waned during the 7th century BC, Aššur’s importance did as well.
 Like other Near-Eastern peoples, the Neo-Babylonian kings frowned upon the self-deification of the Assyrian rulers.
 Instead, they represented themselves as the humble servants of the gods.
 The supreme symbol of Aššur consequently disappeared, but the anthropomorphized version of the winged disk did certainly not.
 Instead, another great empire picked it up to represent its own religion, through which the symbol survives up till this day.